PragatiVerma18/Django-For-APIs/Web-APIs.md

 ![ME_ME_HTTP_MODULE_ME_HTTP_MODULE_BYTE1_image_12](https://user-images.githubusercontent.com/42115530/104155356-08919a00-540d-11eb-94f8-316e8f591177.png)

+> **Note:** **PUT method is idempotent**.
+So if you send retry a request multiple times, that should be equivalent to single request modification.
+POST is NOT idempotent.
+So if you retry the request N times, you will end up having N resources with N different URIs created on server.

 ### Endpoints
 A web API has **endpoints** - URLs with a list of available actions (HTTP verbs) that expose data (typically in JSON, which is the most common data format these days and the default for Django REST Framework).